LinuxXApple/Bootloader/README.md

 # UEFI USB Bootloader

 A flexible and user-friendly UEFI bootloader implementation with USB boot support and custom logo capabilities.
-WARNING PLEASE READ!
-I am not responsible for any damage you do to data or hardware this bootloader is still in beta.

 ![Boot Logo 1](attached_assets/boot1.png)
 ![Boot Logo 2](attached_assets/boot2.png)